tang214/DevSandbox/bin/README.md

 # Burning Flipside Developer cli scripts

+Depending on your OS and Docker configuration you may need to `sudo`

 ## bin/apache-studio

 launches Apache Directory Studio: The Eclipse-based LDAP browser and directory client http://directory.apache.org/studio/